a brief speak about gardening

 " It’s a story that begins in April 2019.

-With all that free time, my priority was to find a way to get back to living in the school.
-When I managed to go out, I walked past the school and noticed the garden that had been abandoned by students long ago.
+When I managed to go out to do groceries, I walked past the school and noticed the garden that had been abandoned by students long ago.
 The wild plants had taken over.
 I started to come everyday to pull them out.

 As the garden is located in the school's forecourt, it's a busy area where all the students come and go, smoke a cigarette, sit for a while and eat.
-From the outside of the building, I was observing the comings and goings.
+Feeling safe outside of the building, I was observing the comings and goings.

 Sometimes students who knew me would come up to me and ask how I am doing, and what I was doing.
 While they were helping me to stir the soil to remove the roots, we talked about plants, their grandparents' vegetable gardens, or which flower they suggested me to plant.
 But often, I was gardening on my own, listening to the conversations around me and responding to the brief greetings of others, who were beginning to get used to my constant presence.